Paul Wellens: Lewis Murphy's St Helens sin-binning at Magic Weekend was 'ridiculous, flabbergasting'

 St Helens head coach Paul Wellens has labelled Lewis Murphy's sin-binning in Saturday's Super League Magic Weekend clash against Leeds as "ridiculous" and "flabbergasting."

-Speaking after his side's 17-4 defeat to Leeds, Wellens addressed the major talking point of the game as Murphy was sent from the field of play on 61 minutes with the match finely poised at 10-4 having jumped above and collided with Alfie Edgell under a high ball.
+Speaking after his side's 17-4 defeat to the Rhinos, Wellens addressed the major talking point of the game as Murphy was sent from the field of play on 61 minutes with the match finely poised at 10-4, having jumped above and collided with Alfie Edgell under a high ball.

 "I thought it was ridiculous, to be quite honest with you," Wellens said.
 "Lewis Murphy goes up and contests the ball.
 He's got eyes for one thing and one thing only, and that's the ball.